Reform UK's foreign policy plan: Get tough on Muslim Brotherhood 'terror group' | The National

-A spokesman for the UK's fastest-growing political movement has said the British government needs to get much tougher on branding the Muslim Brotherhood a "terror group" as part of a wholesale effort to strengthen its global standing.
+The founder of the UK's fastest-growing political movement has said the British government needs to get tough on branding the Muslim Brotherhood a "terror group" as part of a wholesale effort to strengthen its global standing.

 Richard Tice, a spokesman on finance and foreign affairs for Reform UK, suggested that the right-wing party would bring in the stamp of firm government if led to power by Nigel Farage.